rayeesrather99/Notomatic/README.md

 Contact

-Your Name/Team Name - [Your Email]
+Rayees Rather - rayeesrather35@gmail.com

 Acknowledgements

-This project was inspired by (Mention any inspirations or related projects).
+This project was inspired by Chat Gpt.

-We would like to thank (Acknowledge any contributors or libraries used).

-This README provides a comprehensive overview of your project and should be a great starting point for potential users and contributors.
-Good luck!